 - the Chairman,

 - the Vice-Chairman,

-- the Chief Executive Officers, which for the Company are the Chairman and the Vice-Chairman.
+- the Chief Executive Officers, which for the Company are the Chairman, Giuseppe de' Longhi, the Vice-Chairman, Fabio de' Longhi and the Chief Executive Officer (and General Manager) Massimo Garavaglia.

-The powers attributed by the Board of Directors to the Chairman and the Chief Executive Officer (and Vice-Chairman) on the date of their appointment, which took place on 30 April 2019, are listed below:
+The powers attributed by the Board of Directors to the Chairman, the Vice-Chairman and the Chief Executive Officer are listed below:

-the Chairman, Giuseppe de' Longhi, is granted all powers for ordinary and extraordinary administration, to be exercised with the authority to sign individually, and with the power to delegate single actions or categories of actions to Company managers or attorneys, with the sole exception, in addition to those that may not be delegated under the law and under the Articles of Association, of the following powers:

-- subscription, purchase, sale of shares, even minority shareholdings and creation of secured rights on them above € 10,000,000.00 (ten million euros/zero cents) per transaction; - purchase, sale, lease of a business or business unit; purchase, sale or licensing of company trade marks above € 10,000,000.00 (ten million euros/zero cents) per transaction; - purchase or transfer of real estate property with a value of over € 10,000,000.00 (ten million euros/zero cents) per transaction; - allocation of contributions or sponsorships to third parties and non-profit organisations and/or associations above the maximum limit of € 50,000.00 (fifty thousand euros/zero cents); - operations falling under the exclusive responsibility of the Board of Directors in accordance with the Guidelines.

-the Chief Executive Officer and Vice-Chairman, Fabio de' Longhi - who is the person chiefly responsible for managing the Company (Chief Executive Officer) and who has no cross directorships, as identified in criterion 2.C.5. - is granted all powers for ordinary and extraordinary administration, to be exercised with the authority to sign individually, and with the power to delegate single actions or categories of actions to Company managers or attorneys, with the sole exception, in addition to those that may not be delegated under the law and under the Articles of Association, of the following powers:
+- the Chairman, Giuseppe de' Longhi, is granted all powers for ordinary and extraordinary administration, to be exercised with the authority to sign individually, and with the power to delegate single actions or categories of actions to Company managers or attorneys, with the sole exception, in addition to those that may not be delegated under the law and under the Articles of Association, of the following powers: - subscription, purchase, sale of shares, even minority shareholdings and creation of secured rights on them above € 10,000,000.00 (ten million euros/zero cents) per transaction; - purchase, sale, lease of a business or business unit; purchase, sale or licensing of company trade marks above € 10,000,000.00 (ten million euros/zero cents) per transaction; - purchase or transfer of real estate property with a value of over € 10,000,000.00 (ten million euros/zero cents) per transaction; - allocation of contributions or sponsorships to third parties and non-profit organisations and/or associations above the maximum limit of € 50,000.00 (fifty thousand euros/zero cents); - operations falling under the exclusive responsibility of the Board of Directors in accordance with the Guidelines. - the Vice-Chairman, Fabio de' Longhi, is granted all powers for ordinary and extraordinary administration, to be exercised with the authority to sign individually, and with the power to delegate single actions or categories of actions to Company managers or attorneys, with the sole exception, in addition to those that may not be delegated under the law and under the Articles of Association, of the following powers: - subscription, purchase, sale of shares, even minority shareholdings and creation of secured rights on them above € 10,000,000.00 (ten million euros/zero cents) per transaction; - purchase, sale, lease of a business or business unit; purchase, sale or licensing of company trade marks above € 10,000,000.00 (ten million euros/zero cents) per transaction; - purchase or transfer of real estate property with a value of over € 10,000,000.00 (ten million euros/zero cents) per transaction; - allocation of contributions or sponsorships to third parties and non-profit organisations and/or associations above the maximum limit of € 50,000.00 (fifty thousand euros/zero cents); - operations falling under the exclusive responsibility of the Board of Directors in accordance with the Guidelines. - the Chief Executive Officer and General Manager, Massimo Garvaglia who is the person chiefly responsible for managing the Company (Chief Executive Officer) and who has no cross directorships, as identified in criterion 2.C.5. is granted all powers for ordinary and extraordinary administration, to be exercised with the authority to sign individually, and with the power to delegate single actions or categories of actions to Company managers or attorneys, with the sole exception, in addition to those that may not be delegated under the law and under the Articles of Association, of the following powers: - subscription, purchase, sale of shares, even minority shareholdings and creation of secured rights on them above € 10,000,000.00 (ten million euros/zero cents) per transaction;